facebookresearch/habitat-lab/examples/siro_sandbox/README.md

 Add `--debug-third-person-width 600` to enable the debug third-person camera.
 Like all visual sensors, this is simulator-rendered, unlike the main sandbox app viewport, which is replay-rendered.

+## GUI-controlled agents and free camera mode
+Add `--gui-controlled-agent-index` followed by the agent's index you want to control via GUI (for example, `--gui-controlled-agent-index 0` to control the first agent).

+If not set, it is assumed that scene is empty or all agents are policy-controlled.
+App switches to free camera mode in this case.
+User-controlled free camera lets the user observe the scene (instead of controlling one of the agents).
+For instance, one use case is to (eventually) observe policy-controlled agents.

+**Note:** currentrly, only robot controllers can be policy-controlled (as for now they perform random actions).
+Policy-controlled humanoid controller is not implemented yet.
+So, if you want to test the free camera mode, make sure you are using robot-robot config as a `--cfg` argument value (for example, `--cfg benchmark/rearrange/rearrange_easy_fetch_and_fetch.yaml`).

 ## Uning FP dataset
 To use FP dataset follow the FP installation instructions in [SIRO_README.md](../../SIRO_README.md) and run any of the above Sandbox launch command with the following config overrides:
 ```